Placebo in history: Placebo effect

 The placebo effect of new drugs was known anecdotally in the 18th century, as demonstrated by Michel-Philippe Bouvart's 1780s quip to a patient that she should "take [a remedy] ... and hurry up while it [still] cures."
 A similar sentiment was expressed by William Heberden in 1803 and Armand Trousseau in 1833.
-It is often attributed to William Osler (1901) but without a precise source.
+It is often attributed to William Osler (1901) but without a precise source, and it does not appear in his publications.

 The first to recognize and demonstrate the placebo effect was English physician John Haygarth in 1799.
 He tested a popular medical treatment of his time, called "Perkins tractors", which were metal pointers supposedly able to 'draw out' disease.
 They were sold at the extremely high price of five guineas, and Haygarth set out to show that the high cost was unnecessary.
 He did this by comparing the results from dummy wooden tractors with a set of allegedly "active" metal tractors, and published his findings in a book On the Imagination as a Cause & as a Cure of Disorders of the Body.

 The wooden pointers were just as useful as the expensive metal ones, showing "to a degree which has never been suspected, what powerful influence upon diseases is produced by mere imagination".
 While the word placebo had been used since 1772, this is the first real demonstration of the placebo effect.

-In modern times the first to define and discuss the "placebo effect" was T.C Graves, in a published paper in The Lancet in 1920.
+In modern times the first to define and discuss the "placebo effect" was T.C.
+Graves, in a 1920 paper in The Lancet.
 He spoke of "the placebo effects of drugs" being manifested in those cases where "a real psychotherapeutic effect appears to have been produced".

 At the Royal London Hospital in 1933, William Evans and Clifford Hoyle experimented with 90 subjects and published studies which compared the outcomes from the administration of an active drug and a dummy simulator ("placebo") in the same trial.
 The experiment displayed no significant difference between drug treatment and placebo treatment, leading the researchers to conclude that the drug exerted no specific effects in relation to the conditions being treated.